Raja Chulan

-Raja Chulan (left) accompanying Sultan Idris Shah I of Perak (right) in London at the Houses of Parliament, 1906.

-Raja Sir Chulan ibni Almarhum Sultan Abdullah Muhammad Shah II Habibullah KBE,CMG (1 July 1869 – 10 April 1933) was a member of the Perak royal family.
+Raja Chulan ibni Almarhum Sultan Abdullah Muhammad Shah II Habibullah KBE CMG (Jawi: راج چولن ابن المرحوم سلطان عبد الله محمد شاه كدوا حبيب الله, July 1869 – 10 April 1933) was a member of the Perak royal family and administrator.

+Early life and family

 He was born on 1 July 1869 at Tanjung Brambang, Krian.
-He was the second son of Sultan Abdullah Muhammad Shah II.
+He was the second son of Sultan Abdullah Muhammad Shah II and Raja Tipah Binti Almarhum Sultan Shahabuddin Ri'ayat Shah Saifullah.

+Education

-Raja Sir Chulan received his early education at the Raffles Institution in Singapore at the age of 7 in 1876.
+Raja Chulan received his early education at the Raffles Institution in Singapore at the age of 7 in 1876.
 Just a year after, his father Sultan Abdullah Muhammad Shah II was exiled to the Seychelles Island for his involvement in the murder of the first British Resident of Perak, J.W.W.
 Birch.
-Raja Sir Chulan later continued his secondary education at the Malacca High School in 1882.
+Raja Chulan later continued his secondary education at the Malacca High School in 1882.

+Career

 At 17 years old, he joined the State Secretariat Kuala Kangsar and serve the office for 3 years.
-In 1889 after 13 years of separation, Raja Sir Chulan went to Seychelles Island to meet his family.
-Upon returning to Perak, Raja Sir Chulan was appointed as Settlement Officer Kurau, and later as Settlement Officer Parit Buntar cum Majistret.
-He joined with the British, as well as with the sultans of Perak, Selangor, Negeri Sembilan and Pahang to form a federation, dubbed the Federated Malay States, on 1 July 1896, the nucleus around which the present-day Malaysia was eventually created.
+In 1889, Raja Chulan went to Seychelles Island to meet his family members in exile after their involvement in the assassination of J.W.W.
+Birch.
+Upon returning to Perak, Raja Chulan was appointed as Settlement Officer for Kurau, and later as Settlement Officer for Parit Buntar cum Magistrate.
+He joined with the British, as well as with the sultans of Perak, Selangor, Negeri Sembilan and Pahang to form a federation, dubbed the Federated Malay States, on 1 July 1896, the foundation around which the later Federation of Malaya was eventually formed.

+On 1 December 1920, Raja Chulan was conferred the title of Raja Di-Hilir Perak by Sultan Iskandar after the British lifted sanctions on the succession of the Perak monarchy previously placed his father, the exiled Sultan Abdullah.

-Beginning in 1920, local rulers in British Malaya, led by Sultan Iskandar (Sultan of Perak), Tuanku Muhammad (Yang di-Pertuan Besar of Negeri Sembilan), Raja Chulan (Perak royalty) and Abdullah Dahan (Undang Luak of Rembau) urged Britain's Colonial Office to raise an infantry regiment for the Malays from the colonial population.
-The infantry regiment set a foundation to the establishment of Royal Malay Regiment as a pioneer regiment in the Malaysian Armed Forces.
+Beginning in 1920, local rulers in British Malaya, led by Sultan Iskandar of Perak, Tuanku Muhammad of Negeri Sembilan, Raja Chulan, and Abdullah Dahan of Rembau urged the British Colonial Office to raise an infantry regiment composed of local Malays, leading to the eventual formation of Royal Malay Regiment.
 He later became a member of the Federal Law Committee in 1924.
-Raja Chulan had also urged the British to improve the Malay people's economic standing and their access to employment in the civil service.
-He was made an honorary CMG in 1925.